-Campaign for Woodlawn receives $7,500 grant from the Fisher Charitable Foundation
+Campaign for Woodlawn Receives $7,500 Grant from the Fisher Charitable Foundation

-ELLSWORTH, Maine — The Hancock County Trustees of Public Reservations, governing body of Woodlawn is pleased to announce the receipt of a $7,500 grant from the Fisher Charitable Foundation in Portland for the Campaign for Woodlawn.
+ELLSWORTH: The Hancock County Trustees of Public Reservations, governing body of Woodlawn is pleased to announce the receipt of a $7,500 grant from the Fisher Charitable Foundation, Portland, Maine for the Campaign for Woodlawn.

 The Campaign for Woodlawn will re-establish the existing Carriage Barn at the historic estate.
 The facility will provide year-round space, allow Woodlawn to attract a larger, more diverse audience to the estate, and provide the Hancock County community with much needed function and event space.
 Woodlawn will also gain exhibit space for its collection as well as traveling exhibits from other museums and organizations.
 An expanded, year-round facility will allow for the continued growth of the Woodlawn School Program, which currently serves 1,300 students annually, free of charge.